 I laughed during “We Got It Going On” when Jon turned to Phil X and sung the line “Gettin’ down with Big and Rich, and Richie, and Jon”.
 The irony seemed lost.

-For ‘Keep The Faith’ Phil X played the main riff with a really funky little wah-wah twist.
-It sounded so cool and his own guitar solo for the song was better than the Richie version we all know.
+For ‘Keep The Faith’ Phil X played the main riff with a really funky little wah-wah element.
+It sounded so cool and his own guitar solo for the song was a welcome twist than the Richie version we all know.
 It was at soon after this I thought “Where’s Jon?”
 Had he ran to the side of the stage to work up the crowd?
 Had he made a bolt for the as-yet-unused catwalk walkway which languished through the spartan first half of the crowd?

 No. He was offstage.
 I honestly think this is the first time I’ve ever seen him disappear off stage during a gig.
 He is always there, grinning that grin, shaking his hips or arms out interacting with the crowd.
 Not tonight; nowhere to be seen.
 This led to a huge instrumental to finish the song.
 I have never seen that happen before and certainly hinted at all not being quite how it should be.